Crux

 createCruxAi(options?)

-Build a @crux/ai instance bound to a specific SdkGateway.
+Build a @use-crux/ai instance bound to a specific SdkGateway.
 The package-level exports are an instance created with the live gateway; reach for this when you need the test seam.

 FieldTypeDescription